IviFoundation/IviOrganization/IviCredentials/CredentialSummary.md

 If possible, the username should be: _IviFoundation_

-The following are our preferences for credential type from more preferred to least:
+The following are our preferences for credential type from most preferred to least:

 - Use Passkey stored in 1Password vault if possible (this permits sharing between owner and designee)
 - If a personalized second factor is required, sign up 2 users if possible - both should document 2nd factor in 1Password (email, phone, etc.)
-- Failing the above, prefer that the single owner be TC Chair, President, or Treasurer; also consider VTM as appropriate as the owner.
+- Failing the above, prefer that the single owner be TC Chair, President, Secretary, or Treasurer; also consider VTM as appropriate as the owner.
 Document the second factor in 1Password.

 ## 1Password Vaults